-Auto Channel
+Auto Channel Scan:

 Select Enable or Disable.
-(Enable this feature to auto-select the channel for best wireless performance.)
+Enable this feature to auto-select the channel for best wireless performance.
+To comply with DFS (Dynamic Frequency Selection), this function is not available to use in certain regions (e.g. Europe).

-Authentication: Open System
+Authentication: